GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/sequential-auction-setup/index.md

   <tr>
    <td>Top-level seller
    </td>
-   <td>The party that invokes (i.e., creates) the Protected Audience multi-seller auction and participates in the top-level auction.
+   <td>The party that invokes (that is, creates) the Protected Audience multi-seller auction and participates in the top-level auction.
    </td>
   </tr>
   <tr>